-Hello, this is Pastor Don Willeman of Christ Redeemer Church.
-Welcome to a special-edition series of The Kingdom Perspective.
+Hello, this is Pastor Don of Christ Redeemer Church.
+Welcome to The Kingdom Perspective.

-As with any national crisis, COVID has exposed and exacerbated social divisions.
-Class, race, politics are being pressed (and even manipulated), in order to further divide our nation, and even the church.
+Class, race, politics are often pressed (and even, at times, manipulated), to further divide our nation, and even the church.
 As Christians, we must not allow this to be so.
 Jesus called us to be “peacemakers” (Matthew 5).
 Jesus Himself accomplished peace for us on the cross, by “swallowing” the animosity that divides us (Ephesians 2).
-Therefore, if we do not live into that peace in practical ways, we deny (even undermine) the peace He has secured for us (Ephesians 4:1-6).
+Therefore, if we do not live into that peace, in practical ways, we deny (even undermine) the peace Christ has secured for us (Ephesians 4:1-6).

 But how exactly do we do this?

 There are perhaps many things we need to do, but most critically we need to do the hard and sacrificial work of seeking understanding.
-We need to repent of our self-centered arrogance and become curious of other people’s perspectives—especially those that may be different from our socio-cultural experience.
+We need to repent of our self-centered arrogance and become curious of other people’s perspectives—especially those that may differ from our socio-cultural experience.
 Don’t assume that you see it all.
-Don’t naively assume that your news source gives you the “objective perspective.”
+Don’t naively assume that your news source gives you the “objective perspective”.
 We need to become learners.

-This is exactly what Paul commands us in Philippians 2:3-4 (ESV):
+This is exactly what Paul commands us in Philippians 2:3-4 (NASB95):

-As Christians we are called to humble ourselves by empathizing and stepping into the experience of others.
-Why?
-Because this is precisely what God did for us in Christ.
+As Christians we are called to humble ourselves by stepping into the experience of others.
+And we are to do this, because this is precisely what God did for us in Jesus.